Back To Search Results

 Curriculum Development

-When designing a curriculum that encompasses mastery learning concepts, the Angoff method has been widely accepted as a tool for identifying when mastery is achieved.[4]
+When designing a curriculum encompassing mastery learning concepts, the Angoff method has been widely accepted to identify when mastery is achieved.[4]
 Traditional education models utilize a minimum acceptable score for passing and moving on to the next level; however, the Angoff method does not account for critical versus noncritical procedural skills.
 Newer methods, such as the Mastery Angoff method and the Patient-Safety approach, have been proposed, which raises the bar on what should be considered a minimum level of competency.[5]
-As with the introduction of any new scoring method for competency, validity evidence with the measurement tool should be utilized to ensure proper assessment of learners.[6][7]
+As with introducing any new scoring method for competency, validity evidence with the measurement tool should be utilized to ensure proper assessment of learners.[6][7]
 Lineberry et al. provide information to consider when developing and implementing assessment tools.
-Faculty should determine how to use and interpret assessments, how to gauge the response to feedback, the reliability and structure of the assessment, the relationship to other variables, and the potential intended and unintended consequences of assessment.[7]
+Faculty should determine how to use and interpret assessments, gauge the response to feedback, determine the reliability and structure of the assessment, determine the relationship to other variables, and determine the potential intended and unintended consequences of assessment.[7]

-Complex procedures and high stakes clinical scenarios can introduce cognitive overload and psychological stress to learners, especially novices.
-These can be broken down into micro-skills, introducing each component of a procedure one at a time, and building upon it with the next step until learners have reached a level of competency that represents mastery.[1]
-This process is different from traditional teaching in that no time limit is placed on learning the technique; a faculty member oversees the process and introduces any remediation necessary to achieve mastery.[8]
+Complex procedures and high-stakes clinical scenarios can introduce cognitive overload and psychological stress to learners, especially novices.
+These can be broken down into micro-skills, introducing each procedure component 1 at a time and building upon it with the next step until learners have reached a level of competency that represents mastery.[1]
+This process differs from traditional teaching in that no time limit is placed on learning the technique; a faculty member oversees the process and introduces any remediation necessary to achieve mastery.[8]
 When outlined, a simulation-based mastery learning curriculum focuses on the following: baseline testing, learning objectives that escalate in difficulty level, educational initiatives to meet the learning objectives, a competency level to meet or exceed, periodic formative assessment, a feedback loop, and ability to continually practice until achieving mastery.[9]
-The feedback loop should be planned out in advance with regard to the type (feedback versus true debriefing), source (self, peer, video, subject matter expert, simulator data), and timing (in-action, immediate, delayed).
-Faculty should also set the stage to highlight the selected process of debriefing and providing feedback to maintain psychological safety.
+The feedback loop should be planned out in advance based on the type (feedback versus true debriefing), source (self, peer, video, subject matter expert, simulator data), and timing (in-action, immediate, delayed).
+Faculty should also set the stage to highlight the selected debriefing process and provide feedback to maintain psychological safety.
 Feedback and debriefing can be an uncomfortable process.[10]

 Procedural Skills Assessment

 Mastery learning has been extensively studied for the acquisition of procedural skills.
 As learners perform these procedures better, patients experience fewer complications and shorter lengths of stay.[4][11]
-Cost analysis also demonstrates a return on investment when taking into account the cost of task trainers and faculty time.[11]
-Mastery learning theory has support in the body of literature that demonstrates learners perform worse over time when there are intervals of time where a certain procedure is not performed.[12]
+Cost analysis also demonstrates a return on investment when considering the cost of task trainers and faculty time.[11]
+Mastery learning theory is supported by the body of literature, which demonstrates that learners perform worse over time when there are intervals of time when a certain procedure is not performed.[12]

-Interestingly, in one study, deliberate practice was shown as an effective method to overcome gender differences in procedural skills.
+In 1 study, deliberate practice was shown as an effective method to overcome gender differences in procedural skills.
 Historically, males have achieved higher scores on the Fundamentals of Endoscopic Surgery.
-Ritter et al. demonstrated that a curriculum focused on mastery learning supported by deliberate practice can virtually eliminate these disparate results.[13]
+Ritter et al demonstrated that a curriculum focused on mastery learning supported by deliberate practice can eliminate these disparate results virtually.[13]

 Medical Decision Making and Leadership Development

 Mastery learning has also been studied for clinical skills.
-A recent study examined its utility for the achievement of Entrustable Professional Activities (EPAs), core skills that are part of competency measures in undergraduate medical education.
-The EPAs are various skills that medical students should achieve before entering into residency and should be able to complete without supervision.[14]
+A recent study examined its utility in achieving Entrustable Professional Activities (EPAs), core skills that are part of competency measures in undergraduate medical education.
+The EPAs are various skills that medical students should achieve before entering residency and be able to complete without supervision.[14]

-Robinson et al. studied the effect of an online training program for the detection of melanomas.
+Robinson et al studied the effect of an online training program for detecting melanomas.
 Their analysis revealed that a mastery training program decreased unnecessary referrals to dermatologists for benign skin lesions and led to an increase in referrals for melanomas.[15]

-Another study examined the use of mastery learning for communication skills, specifically difficult conversations like breaking bad news.
-This represents an important method for assessing learners on skills that affect patient-provider relationships.[16]
+Another study examined mastery learning for communication skills, specifically difficult conversations like breaking bad news.
+This is an important method for assessing learners' skills that affect patient-provider relationships.[16]

 Clinical Significance

 Mastery learning supports competency-based education (CBE).
-The shift towards CBE derived from the need for supplemental education with the advent of the mandate in reduced working hours in graduate medical education.
-Residents have subsequently had less exposure in the clinical environment; therefore, a more systematic approach for the acquisition of skills is necessary.[4]
-Evidence has shown that current case volumes are not sufficient for endoscopic surgical skills acquisition during residency programs.
+The shift towards CBE derived from the need for supplemental education with the advent of the mandate of reduced working hours in graduate medical education.
+Residents have subsequently had less exposure to the clinical environment; therefore, a more systematic approach to acquiring skills is necessary.[4]
+Evidence shows that current case volumes are insufficient for endoscopic surgical skills acquisition during residency programs.
 Simulation-based mastery learning programs have shown the potential to be employed as a method of filling this gap and lead to higher passing rates on board certification exams.[17]

 Skills retention has been shown to wane over time.
-Mastery learning has been studied as a means of overcoming skill degradation and increasing patient safety.[2][18][4][19]
-However, even after mastery has been achieved, skill and knowledge degradation can occur, especially in cases of low-frequency events.
-A multi-center study showed evidence of degradation starting at two months.
-Subsequently, the authors advocate for frequent re-training sooner than six months following the initial mastery training.
-However, this was based on a one-two hour block of training, and the interval at which re-training should occur may be based on the intensity and length of the original mastery training.[19]
+Mastery learning has been studied to overcome skill degradation and increase patient safety.[2][18][4][18][4][19]
+However, skill and knowledge degradation can occur even after mastery has been achieved, especially in low-frequency events.
+A multicenter study showed evidence of degradation starting at 2 months.
+Subsequently, the authors advocate for frequent retraining before six months after the initial mastery training.
+However, this was based on a 1-hour training block, and the interval at which re-training should occur may be based on the intensity and length of the original mastery training.[19]

 Enhancing Healthcare Team Outcomes

 The ability for teams to participate in iterative sessions, especially for resuscitation, positively contributes to patient outcomes.
-Secondly, deliberate practice can also lend itself to improved confidence for those serving in the role of team leader in code situations.[20]
+Secondly, deliberate practice can also lend itself to improved confidence for those serving as team leaders in code situations.[20]

 References